Garden Decor (Lots of Creative Ideas for Your Garden)

 More Ideas for Adding Creative Decor to Your Gardens

-Here’s another little vignette idea using a galvanized pail filled with annual Lobelia hanging from a shepherd’s hook.
+Here’s another little vignette idea featuring a galvanized pail filled with annual Lobelia hanging from a shepherd’s hook.
 The flowers between the frog and turtle are Torenia.

 Using Repurposed Vintage or Antique Items in the Gardens

-I got a great deal on this old vintage milk can at a flea market several years ago.
-This thing is really heavy and my sweet hubby who indulges me with my addictions, or rather hobbies, carried it all the way to the car.
+Sometimes you can get great deals on old vintage milk cans from flea markets.
+Here’s one that was purchased at a flea market several years ago.
+This thing is really heavy and my sweet hubby, who indulges me with my addictions, or rather hobbies, carried it all the way to the car.
 We now take a wagon when we go to flea markets.

-This old milk can was exceptionally ugly, thus the reason for it’s cheap price tag, so I sanded it down and spray painted it.
-I might change its color someday, but for now I like the blue.
+This old milk can was exceptionally ugly, thus the reason for it’s cheap price tag!
+It was sanded down and spray painted.
+I might change its color someday, but for now like the blue.
 Here it is with red Calibrochoa and Cardinal Climber Vine.
 The Clematis pictured is Blue Rhapsody.
 The other blooming perennials are Campanula (Wedding Bell) and Sun Drops.

-Here’s my upcycled milk can in a shady spot with a Fucshia planted in it.
-I believe the giant Hosta is Paradigm.
+Here’s the upcycled milk can in a shady spot with a Fucshia planted in it.
+The giant Hosta may be Paradigm.
+Isn’t that a fabulous color?
+And it really looks gorgeous paired with the blue!

 Below is the same old chair a few years after receiving a paint job.
 I’m not sure how many more seasons it will last, but I sure have gotten my monies worth.

-What about adding an old ladder to your garden.
+What about adding an old ladder to your garden?
 A ladder is the perfect piece to add some height where you need it.
-It’s so fun to style up this repurposed ladder every year.
-I picked it up at an estate sale several years ago and it has made many appearances in my gardens.
+It’s so fun to style this repurposed ladder every season.
+It came from an estate sale several years ago and has made many appearances in these gardens.Ā

-Another favorite is this old wheelbarrow I picked up at an estate sale.
-If you have an old wheelbarrow you want to use as a planter, drill some holes in the bottom to allow for drainage and you’re ready to plant.
+Another favorite is this old wheelbarrow from at an estate sale.
+If you have an old wheelbarrow you want to use as a planter, drill some holes in the bottom to allow for drainage and you’re ready to plant!
 Here’s an article I wrote for Hometalk that shows you exactly how to plant in your old wheelbarrow.

 In recent years, the old whiskey barrel is used upright to cover a tree stump.
 Isn’t it super cute?
 If you love using whiskey barrels in your gardens, be sure to check out this post.